How to use the Communication Test

 * J1708

-• Pin 1 is expected to have voltage when J1708 data link is present.
+• Pin 1 is expected to have voltage when the J1708 data link is present.

 • The test can detect pin 1 voltage and J1708 traffic independently, but both are required to be present when using the diagnostic application.